bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 """"""""""""""""""""""""""""
 Private security groups are listed in the *Private Security Groups* section.

 Security groups appear in this section once they are created for a virtual machine (see :ref:`Create_VM`).
+A private security group name has the following format - ``sg-{{ virtual machine name }}`` - containing the name of the virtual machine it is created for.

 You can quickly find a group by its name or a part of the name using the searching tool above the list.